kutec/tssync/_drafts/2016-01-29-how-to-move-your-wordpress-site-from-http-to-https.md

   How to Move Your WordPress Site from
   HTTP to HTTPS
 author: TeckStack Admin
-post_date: 2016-01-29 08:40:26
+post_date: 2016-01-29 08:41:41
 post_excerpt: ""
 layout: post
 permalink: https://teckstack.com/?p=4803
 published: false
 ---
 We recently update our blog from HTTP to HTTPS.
-We a
+We are a bit late because Google has been <a href="https://googlewebmastercentral.blogspot.in/2014/08/https-as-ranking-signal.html" target="_blank">announced</a> in 2014